TeacherTalley/search_project_students/Search_Project.md

 #### Project Details
-Your team will implement five search ADTs.  **You may use source from the Internet (including AI), but you must cite the source in your code and your final paper, as well as verify that it works properly.
+Your team will implement five search ADTs.  **You may use source from the Internet (including AI) for your ADTs ONLY, but you must cite the source in your code and your final paper, as well as verify that it works properly.
 You may not use any algorithms built directly into C++ unless explicitly stated.**

 The four required search algorithms are:
 * Linear Search using **std::list**